Component: Performance Report

 - Import two products: Casewhere PerfLog Plugin and Casewhere Performance Report

-- Create the SLA report definition that follows the customer's requirement
+- Create the SLA report definition that follows the customer's requirements

-- Change the plugin setting to connect the database
+- Change the plugin setting to connect to the database

 Releases